marymar/vue-harry-potter-quiz-workshop/workshop-steps/step7.md

   },
 ```

-Within the template where we check if the welcome stage has to be shown or the quiz started and we want to show the question instead, we are using the `stage` for evaluation.
-But the `stage` is now part of the store.
-And before looking up `stage` in the store we would have to check if the store is initialized.
-To avoid this, we are introducing another computed property `stage`.
-This helps not being forced to check if the store can be used so far.
+Within the template where we check if the welcome stage has to be shown or the quiz started with the questions, we're using the `stage` for evaluation.
+But the `stage` is now part of the store, and before looking up `stage` in the store we would have to check if the store has initialized.
+To avoid this, we're introducing another computed property `stage` to help not being forced to check if the store can be used so far.

 ```javascript
 // Quiz.vue